giocast/DistributedSystem-Project-PastaBot/README.md

 Two possibile interactions:
 - Ingredients-oriented recommendation: provide a set of dishes by filtering the menu with respect of dishes ingredients
-- Image-oriented recommendation: provide pasta dishes with a certain level of mutual similarity
+- Image-oriented recommendation: provide pasta dishes with a certain level of images mutual similarity

 INGREDIENTS-ORIENTED RECOMMENDATION STEPS: